kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - Latency vs. throughput:
     - If our application requires **low latency**, then we should deploy the model as a real-time API to provide super-fast predictions on single prediction requests over HTTPS.
      - For **less-latency-sensitive** applications that require high throughput, we should deploy our model as a batch job to perform batch predictions on large amounts of data.
-- Model serialisation (aka model persistence) / deserialisation.
-Serialisation is the process of translating a data structure or object state into a format that can be stored or transmitted and reconstructed later.
-Some of the formats used are: | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Model_Serialisation)
+- <ins>Model serialisation (aka model persistence)/deserialisation</ins>.
+Serialisation is the process of translating a data structure or object state into a format that can be stored or transmitted and reconstructed later. | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Model_Serialisation) | Some of the formats used are:
     - hdf5
-    - json
     - dill
     - joblib
     - pickle
-    - skops
-    - ONNX
+    - ONNX - This changes the paradigm in the sense that stores what the instruction to replicate the NN model.
-- Model optimisation:
+- <ins>Model optimisation</ins>:
     - Quantisation
     - Pruning
     - Teacher-student models
-- Reporting results:
+- <ins>Reporting results</ins>:
     - Tell a story with data | [Ref](https://pbs.twimg.com/media/E-C33uFWUAA2UiD?format=jpg&name=large)
     - List your assumptions and your system's limitations.
     - Explain why your solution achieves the business objective.